mtango99/mtango99.github.io/malcomb/RP-Malcomb-Report.md

 ![Figure 2](assets/map_fig4compare.png)

 [Figure 2.](assets/map_fig4compare.png) Difference between my results and my digitization of Figure 4 of Malcomb et al. (2014) (Figure 1).
+Reproduction includes 197 traditional authorities.
 Spearman's Rho was 0.7757072, which is fairly close to 1 and therefore had relatively similar results between the reproduction and the original.

 ![Figure 3](assets/vulnMatrix.PNG)

-[Figure 3.](assets/vulnMatrix.PNG) Matrix showing differences in resilience grouping between the digitized version of the Figure 4 in Malcomb et al. (2014) (Figure 1) and my reproduction.
+[Figure 3.](assets/vulnMatrix.PNG) Matrix showing differences in resilience grouping between the digitized version of Figure 4 in Malcomb et al. (2014) (Figure 1) and my reproduction.